 Patients like me Fibromyalgia Forum with over 112,000 members.

 FACEBOOK GROUPS: There are hundreds of these groups.
-I have listed the two I am in.
+I have listed the one I am in.

-Fibro Blogger Directory with nearly 3,000 in the group
+Fibro Blogger Directory with over 3,000 in the group

 Fibro Files with over 1,500 people in the group